-Shortly after graduating from Goldsmith’s College in 1997, paper cutting became Charlotte McGowan-Griffin’s primary medium.
-In 2004 she began to combine the technique with light, shadow and video projection to create large-scale sculptural installations.
+Shortly after graduating from Goldsmith’s College in 1997, paper became Charlotte McGowan-Griffin’s primary medium.
+In 2004 she began to combine cut paper using light and shadow to create large-scale sculptural installations.
+These, along with her textural and two-dimensional wall works, contain a complex figuration with looser, more gestural incursions into the paper's surface.